vickyiests/Cloud-Labs/README.md

 # Cloud Lab Practices

-Welcome to my Cloud Lab Practices repo – This is a work in progress as I explore various cloud technologies and implement different lab scenarios for learning.
+Welcome to my Cloud Lab Practices repo.
+This is a work in progress as I explore various cloud technologies and implement different lab scenarios for learning.
 Topics covers basic, intermediate to advanced.

 ## Overview